flash62au/EngineDriver_Home/docs/operation/interface.rst

 Action Bar (Throttle Screen)
 """"""""""""""""""""""""""""

-While common across all the screens, the Action bar and menus has some options that are only available from the Throttle Screen. |br|\ These include:
+While common across all the screens, the Action bar and menus have some options that are only available from the Throttle Screen. |br|\ These include:

   * Flashlight (if enabled)
   * Throttle Web View (if enabled)